Public sector employers have obligations under the Public Administration Act 2004 that apply to their actions regarding the grievance process.

 It is good practice to provide a copy of the review report to the employee to ensure transparency of the decision-making process.

-For more information regarding the review report, see Grievance Template Review Report.
+For more information regarding the review report, see the Review of Actions Report Template.